TommasoBelluzzo/StrataXL/README.md

    * Interest Rate Swaps
    * Term Deposits

-The spreadsheet `StrataXL-Template.xlsm` is a good starting point for creating brand new StrataXL scripts from scratch.

 Debugging exceptions thrown by the underlying .NET CLR can sometimes be tricky.
-That's why they are logged into a file called `StrataXL.log` located into the `\StrataXL\` folder.
-Exception messages and stack traces written into the LOG file can provide useful insights about the errors occurred during the execution of the VBA scripts.
+That's why they are logged into a file called `StrataXL.log`, which is located into the `\StrataXL\` folder.
+Exception messages and stack traces written into the log file can provide useful insights about the errors occurred during the execution of the VBA scripts.